-In fiscal year 2019, Mr. Pace participated in a commissions plan, which provided commission payments based upon attainment of certain sales goals.
+In fiscal year 2019, Mr. Pace participated in a commissions plan, which provided for a commission based bonus payment, based upon attainment of global bookings goals.
 Additionally, each of our named executive officers participated in our annual short-term incentive plan, pursuant to which each was eligible to receive annual bonuses based upon achievement of performance targets for fiscal year 2019.
+The performance criteria under our annual short-term incentive plan for fiscal year 2019 was an adjusted EBITDA metric determined by our board of directors.
 The amount of commission earned by Mr. Pace and the amount of short-term incentive compensation earned by each of our named executive officers for fiscal year 2019 is reported above in the Summary Compensation Table.